How to Stand up to Failure

 - Pick up the pieces and get back on track to fulfill your purpose.

 Do you have an experience of failure which comes to your mind often?See results without voting

 Failure is like a woman you accidentally bumped into on the street.
-She follows you home and constantly reminds you of how sightless and careless you were when you collided with her.
+She follows you home and at your invitation, she teaches you ways to improve your game.

 Where would you be, if you had not stood up to failure?